MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-amplify.md

 **Sections** is a layout-associated element that presents a template to the content in the **Main canvas** page so that the content is structured properly.

 Each section consists of 1-3 columns.

 For information on the default properties of sections and its columns, see [Add sections and columns on a SharePoint modern page](https://support.microsoft.com/office/add-sections-and-columns-on-a-sharepoint-modern-page-fc491eb4-f733-4825-8fe2-e1ed80bd0899).

-However, the following deviations have been spotted in the default properties of sections and its columns:
+However, the following deviations have occurred in the default properties of sections and its columns:

 1. Multi Columns aren't supported; transpiled content created with options other than the **One Column** layout option will be stacked like in the **One Column** layout option.